A02

 The effects of curricula and learning opportunities on the development of DOM-COR skills and other key personal and contextual covariates that have not been researched thus far are longitudinally analyzed in A02 based on data from two panel cohorts with students of economics (and social sciences students serving as a comparison group) assessed over the course of their bachelor studies at four measurement points.

 At the first measurement in winter term 2023/24, overall 250 economics and social sciences students took part in the DOM-COR assessment.
-In addition, a total of 260 students answered the economics knowledge test and overall 473 students answered the intelligence test which were assessed as key personal covariates.
+In addition, a total of 260 students answered the economics knowledge test and overall 473 students answered the intelligence test.

 A02 generates unique data and findings,